Alan Trejo Player Props: Rockies vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is 13th in the league with a collective 8.9 strikeouts per nine innings.
+- The Phillies pitching staff ranks 10th in the league with a collective 9.2 strikeouts per nine innings.

-- The Phillies' 5.10 team ERA ranks 23rd among all league pitching staffs.
+- The Phillies have a 5.10 team ERA that ranks 23rd across all league pitching staffs.

-- Phillies pitchers combine to allow the 10th-fewest home runs in baseball (19 total, 1.0 per game).
+- The Phillies surrender the 10th-fewest home runs in baseball (20 total, one per game).

-- Strahm (1-1) takes the mound for the Phillies in his fourth start of the season.
-He has a 2.13 ERA in 12 2/3 innings pitched, with 16 strikeouts.
+- Nola makes the start for the Phillies, his fifth of the season.
+He is 1-2 with a 5.91 ERA and 19 strikeouts in 21 1/3 innings pitched.

-- The lefty last appeared on Saturday against the Cincinnati Reds, when he went 2 2/3 innings, allowing three earned runs while giving up two hits.
+- His most recent time out was on Sunday against the Cincinnati Reds, when the righty tossed six innings, surrendering two earned runs while allowing five hits.

-- In four games this season, the 31-year-old has an ERA of 2.13, with 11.4 strikeouts per nine innings.
-Opponents are hitting .156 against him.

 © 2023 Data Skrive.
 All rights reserved.